What is Cash Flow Return on Investment (CFROI)?

 In the final analysis

 CFROI is one of the best measures if you want to know an accurate picture of how a company is doing.
 Other accounting ratiosAccounting RatiosAccounting ratios measure the company's financial health by comparing the various elements of the financial statements to gauge the organization's progress over the period.
 There are four types of accounting ratios- liquidity, solvency, profitability and activity ratios. work, but they are based on the flawed idea that “more profit means better resource management and better returns.”
-But in actual sense, how much cash is coming in and how much is going out will always decide how a company is doing in terms of performance in the market.
+But in the true sense, how much cash is coming in and how much is going out will always decide how a company is doing in terms of performance in the market.
 Every investor should calculate CFROI and Net Cash Flow Return on Investment before investing in any company.